Cabinet of Nawaf Salam: Major actions

 Since established, the cabinet of Nawaf Salam is leading a path for comprehensive reforms in order to restore citizens' trust in the Lebanese state.
 These reforms aim to remove Lebanon from FATF's grey list, a move that will enable it to receive the financial aid it needs to reconstruct the country's economy.

 Economic & financial reform

 Banking secrecy reform

-On April 2025 the Lebanese parliament approved a new law changing the rules on banking secrecy.
+In April 2025 the Lebanese parliament approved a new law changing the rules on banking secrecy.
 It now allows certain groups, like independent auditors and financial regulators, to see banking records from the past 10 years.
 This is important for fighting corruption and meeting the requirements of the IMF.

 Central bank leadership change

 After nearly two years without a permanent central bank chief, Karim A. Souaid was appointed as governor of Banque du Liban.
 He stated he will help fight money laundering, restore order to the banking system and keep depositors' money safe.